devtron-labs/devtron/docs/user-guide/global-configurations/manage-notification.md

 _**Send To**_

-When you click on the `Send to` box, a drop-down will appear, select your slack channel name if you have already configured Slack Channel.
+When you click on the `Send to` box, a drop-down will appear, select your Slack channel name if you have already configured Slack Channel.
 If you have not yet configured the Slack Channel, Click on [Configure Slack Channel](manage-notification.md#manage-slack-configurations)

 _**Select Pipelines**_